yaodingyd/react-flickity-component/README.md

 | `reloadOnUpdate`     | `Boolean`  | `false` | **Read next section before you set this prop.** Run `reloadCells` and `resize` on `componentDidUpdate`        |
 | `static`             | `Boolean`  | `false` | **Read next section before you set this prop.** Carousel contents are static and not updated at runtime.
 Useful for smoother server-side rendering however the carousel contents cannot be updated dynamically.   |

-### How Does It Work
+### How it works

-Under the hood, react-flickity-component uses [portal](https://reactjs.org/docs/portals.html) to render children slides inside Flickity instance.
-The need for portal is because after Flickity is initialized, new DOM nodes(mostly Flickity wrapper elements) would be created, this changes the DOM hierarchy of the parent component, thus any future update, whether it's originated from Flickity, like adding/removing slides, or from parent, like a prop changes, will make React fail to reconcile for the DOM snapshot is out of sync.
+Under the hood, react-flickity-component uses a [React Portal](https://reactjs.org/docs/portals.html) to render children slides inside a Flickity instance.
+The need for a portal is because after Flickity is initialized, new DOM nodes (mostly Flickity wrapper elements) would be created, this changes the DOM hierarchy of the parent component, thus any future update, whether it's originated from Flickity, like adding/removing slides, or from parent, like a prop changes, will make React fail to reconcile for the DOM snapshot is out of sync.

 #64 introduced a new prop to change the underlying render method: instead of portal, react-flickity-component will directly render children.
 This is create a smoother server-side rendering experience, but **please be aware using `static` prop possibly will cause all your future update to fail,** which means adding/removing slides will definitely fail to render, so use with caution.